5% growth target… China releases 1,000 billion yuan to stimulate the economy

 The burden of unconfirmed “phantom debt”

-The Chinese government is trying to stimulate the economy by issuing 1 trillion yuan (about 189 trillion won) of special long-term government bonds.
+The Chinese government is trying to stimulate the economy by issuing 1 trillion yuan (regarding 189 trillion won) of special long-term government bonds.
 This is a special measure introduced by the Chinese government to revive the market which has fallen into recession due to the deterioration of the real estate market.

 ○Issuance of special bonds for the first time in 4 years